RSKriegs/finnhub-streaming-data-pipeline/README.md

 - Grafana network stability

-On local deployment, while exposing Grafana service, it might be unstable depending on the workload & resources of Kubernetes cluster but also on the local machine.
+On local deployment, while exposing Grafana service, it might be unstable and have some latency depending on the workload & resources of Kubernetes cluster but also on the local machine.

 - Kafdrop fix